 In order to onboard this variety of users, Mendix provides a guided product introduction tour based on the user profile and preferences.
 After that, Mendix users can use two Mendix Platform IDEs (Mendix Studio and Mendix Studio Pro) as well as external IDEs that integrate with Mendix.
 Mendix Studio can be used as a no-code development IDE for citizen developers.
 In Mendix Studio Pro, you can build complex integrations and extend your app with custom code and more advanced features.
 This low-code development IDE enables everyone from business users to experienced professional developers to build advanced apps.

 The free online training materials that Mendix provides are built in a modular fashion.
 This means that you can skip modules depending on your knowledge, or only complete the knowledge checks to see if you need more information about a specific topic.

-In addition to Mendix being free to try and evaluate, the Mendix Community Edition gives all users unlimited access to the platform and community environments.
+In addition to Mendix being free to try and evaluate, the Mendix Free Edition gives all users unlimited access to the platform and community environments.
 For more details, see Can I Evaluate Mendix Before I Buy? below.